 Genre: Black Comedy Crime

-Trainspotting is a film based on a novel by the same name written by Irvine Welsh.
-The film is based in Edinburgh, Scotland, UK and follows a group of heroin addicts.
+Trainspotting is a film based on a novel by the same name and written by Irvine Welsh.
+It takes place in Edinburgh, Scotland, UK and follows a group of young heroin addicts.

 The film centers around the themes of living through poverty, addiction, friendship, and relapse.

-The main character of the film is 26-year old Mark Renton who still lives with his parents.
-The story follows the group of heroin addicts as Renton attempts to become sober.
+The main character of the film is 26-year old Mark Renton who still lives with his parents but tries to escape his friends and unhealthy lifestyle as he attempts to become sober.

 9. When a Man Loves a Woman (1994)